Is your great looking site performing as it should to convert visitors into customers?

 Of course your branding is a vital contributor to visual impact.
 Do you have a professionally designed logo and branding elements?
 Are they a proud representation on you and your brand?
 Are your brand colours attractive and appropriate for your industry?
 Is there sufficient contrast between text and background colours or could the text be hard to distinguish for some people?
 Are your fonts working well together and are they easy to read?

-Is your branding something we could help you with?
+Is your branding something I could help you with?

 Consistency is key, across ALL pages, galleries, buttons, image sizing, spacing, fonts and so on.
 Your web designer should provide you with all necessary details, so make sure you follow their advice when uploading your own content.